 Risk appears rapidly as part of these different approaches.
 Each activity may have different probabilities of being accomplished either on the date given or at an earlier or later date.
 Even if you stick with a finite set of possibilities (‘it’ll be date 1 at 50%, date 2 at 30% and date 3 at 20%’), even a simple model soon becomes unwieldy.
 Project schedules for complex undertakings like large buildings, corporate IT installations or satellite launches clearly need another solution too.
 Otherwise timelines run amok and clients may be even be billed for deliverables never provided.

 Whether you use lots of discreet events or assign continuous probability curves to start and finish dates for activities, Monte Carlo analysis is more likely to give realistic estimations of overall project schedules.
 The end result will be a probability curve to show the percentage probability of the project finishing at a certain date.
 This curve typically has an ‘S’ shape.
 If you want a reasonable estimate of project duration, you can start from the probability scale at 90% (for instance), see where this intersects the ‘S’ curve and find the corresponding point on the date/time line.
 Using Analytica, you can keep your project activities and risks in influence diagrams, assigning probability distributions to activity dates in each case.
 If risks or activities change, then top level changes in the model can be taken into account in the Monte Carlo analysis without major redesign of the model (using Analytica’s Intelligent Array functionality).

-If you’d like to know how Analytica, the modeling software from Lumina, can help you analyze risk in different types of project, then try a thirty day free evaluation of Analytica to see what it can do for you.» Back
+If you’d like to know how Analytica, the modeling software from Lumina, can help you analyze risk in different types of project, then try the free trial of Analytica to see what it can do for you.